In this article I’m sharing my favorite dietitian-approved healthy foods from Aldi, plus a FREE printable Aldi shopping list to save you time!

 Aldi Greek Yogurt

-I like to eat it for breakfast with berries and granola (sweetened with a little bit of pure maple syrup), in place of mayo for dips, and on top of baked potatoes or tacos instead of sour cream.
+I like to eat it for breakfast with berries (sweetened with a little bit of pure maple syrup), as a high-protein snack, in place of mayo for dips, and on top of baked potatoes or tacos instead of sour cream.

 There are several other varieties of Aldi Greek yogurt to choose from.
 If you’re not a fan of plain Greek yogurt, look for flavored varieties that have less than 8 grams of added sugar per serving, contain live and active cultures (indicator of probiotic bacteria), and provide at least 12-15 grams of protein per serving.